alenoktee/alenoktee/README.md

 ### 🌟 About Me

 Hey there!
-I'm [Your Name], an enthusiastic junior developer with a passion for crafting clean, efficient code and bringing creative ideas to life.
-Currently on my journey to becoming a proficient programmer, I'm eager to learn and contribute to exciting projects.
+I'm Alena,  I'm eager to learn and contribute to exciting projects.

 ### 💻 Skills

 Here are some of the technologies and tools I'm familiar with:

 - **Languages:** C#, Java, Python
-- **Frameworks/Libraries:** Unity, .NET Core
+- **Frameworks/Libraries:** Unity, .NET Framework, .NET Core
 - **Tools:** Visual Studio, Git, GitHub

 ### 🚀 Projects